-- (a) Adjustments.
-In the event that any dividend or other distribution (whether in the form of cash, Shares, other securities, or other property), recapitalization, stock split, reverse stock split, reorganization, merger, consolidation, split-up, spin-off, combination, repurchase, or exchange of Shares or other securities of the Company, or other change in the corporate structure of the Company affecting the Shares occurs, the Administrator, in order to prevent diminution or enlargement of the benefits or potential benefits intended to be made available under the Plan, will adjust the number and class of shares of stock that may be delivered under the Plan and/or the number, class, and price of shares of stock covered by each outstanding Award. - (b) Dissolution or Liquidation.
+(a) Adjustments.
+In the event that any extraordinary cash dividend or other distribution, dividend or other distribution in kind, recapitalization, stock split, reverse stock split, reorganization, merger, consolidation, split-up, spin-off, combination, repurchase, or exchange of Shares or other securities of the Company, or other similar corporate event or transaction or change in the corporate structure of the Company affecting the Shares occurs, the Administrator, in order to prevent diminution or enlargement of the benefits or potential benefits intended to be made available under the Plan, will adjust or substitute: (i) the number and kind of Shares or other property that may be issued under the Plan or under particular forms of Awards; (ii) the number and kind of Shares or other property subject to outstanding Awards; (iii) the exercise price, grant price or purchase price applicable to outstanding Awards; and/or (iv) other value determinations (including performance conditions) applicable to the Plan or outstanding Awards.
+All such adjustments shall be made in good-faith compliance with Code Sections 409A, 422 and 424, as applicable.

+(b) Dissolution or Liquidation.
 In the event of the proposed dissolution or liquidation of the Company, the Administrator will notify each Participant as soon as practicable prior to the effective date of such proposed transaction.
-To the extent it has not been previously exercised, an Award will terminate immediately prior to the consummation of such proposed action. - (c) Change in Control.
+To the extent it has not been previously exercised, an Award will terminate immediately prior to the consummation of such proposed action.

+(c) Change in Control.
 In the event of a Change in Control, each outstanding Award will be treated as the Administrator determines (subject to the provisions of the following paragraph) without a Participant's consent.
-Such treatment may include, without limitation, that (i) Awards will be assumed, or substantially equivalent Awards will be substituted, by the acquiring or succeeding corporation (or an affiliate thereof) with appropriate adjustments as to the number and kind of shares and prices; (ii) upon written notice to a Participant, the Participant's Awards will terminate upon or immediately prior to the consummation of such Change in Control; (iii) outstanding Awards will vest and become exercisable, realizable, or payable, or restrictions applicable to an Award will lapse, in whole or in part prior to or upon consummation of such Change in Control, and, to the extent the Administrator determines, terminate upon or immediately prior to the effectiveness of such Change in Control; (iv) the termination of an Award in exchange for an amount of cash and/or property, if any, equal to the amount that would have been attained upon the exercise of such Award or realization of the Participant's rights as of the date of the occurrence of the transaction (and, for the avoidance of doubt, if as of the date of the occurrence of the transaction the Administrator determines in good faith that no amount would have been attained upon the exercise of such Award or realization of the Participant's rights, then such Award may be terminated by the Company without payment); (v) the replacement of such Award with other rights or property selected by the Administrator in its sole discretion; or (vi) any combination of the foregoing.
-In taking any of the actions permitted under this subsection 14(c), the Administrator will not be obligated to treat all Awards similarly, including all Awards held by a Participant or all Awards of the same type.
+Such treatment may include, without limitation, that (i) Awards will be assumed, or substantially equivalent Awards will be substituted, by the acquiring or succeeding corporation (or an affiliate thereof) with appropriate adjustments as to the number and kind of shares and prices (in good-faith compliance with Code Sections 409A, 422 and 424, as applicable); (ii) upon written notice to a Participant's Awards will terminate upon or immediately prior to the consummation of such Change in Control; (iii) outstanding Awards will vest and become exercisable, realizable, or payable, or restrictions applicable to an Award will lapse, in whole or in part prior to or upon consummation of such Change in Control; and, to the extent the Administrator determines, terminate upon or immediately prior to the effectiveness of such Change in Control; (iv) the termination of an Award in exchange for an amount of cash and/or property, if any, equal to the amount that would have been attained upon the exercise of such Award or realization of the Participant's rights as of the date of the occurrence of the transaction (and, for the avoidance of doubt, if as of the date of the occurrence of the transaction the Administrator determines in good faith that no amount would have been attained upon the exercise of such Award or realization of the Participant's rights or property selected by the Administrator in its sole discretion; or (vi) any combination of the foregoing.
+In taking any of the actions permitted under this Section 14(c), the Administrator will not be obligated to treat all Awards similarly, including all Awards held by a Participant or all Awards of the same type.